Managing missing data with pandas

 limit

-for padding in forward and backward direction, maximum number of consecutive periods to pad
+For filling in forward and backward directions, maximum number of consecutive periods to fill